engiecat/engiecat.github.io/_projects/2014-09-16_cansat_litmusbiolabs.md

 The data could be monitored remotely via the web-based monitoring system.

-The result was awarded **Grand Prize (President of Samsung SDS)** in the 2014 Samsung SDS S/W Club Championship.
+The result was awarded **Grand Prize (President of Samsung SDS, 2,700$)** in the 2014 Samsung SDS S/W Club Championship.

 The derivative work which focused on the detection system had been published in Sensors journal. ([Details](/experiences/labonachip))